Capers Funnye: Early life and education

 Capers Funnye Jr. was born in 1952 in Georgetown, South Carolina in the Low Country, with paternal ancestry among the Geechee people (or Gullah) of the Sea Islands.
 They are an ethnic group that kept strong African traditions.
 Variations of his surname are common in Nigeria and West Africa.

 His family moved to Chicago as part of the Great Migration of African Americans to industrial cities out of the South.
 He grew up on the South Side.
 There he got to see more of his mother's extended family in Chicago, including future First Lady of the United States Michelle Obama, his first cousin once removed.
-His mother Verdelle (Robinson) Funnye was a sister of Fraser Robinson Jr., Michelle (Robinson) Obama's paternal grandfather; their family also was from Georgetown and had Gullah ancestry.
+His mother Verdelle (née Robinson) Funnye was a sister of Fraser Robinson Jr., Michelle (née Robinson) Obama's paternal grandfather; their family also was from Georgetown and had Gullah ancestry.

 Funnye was raised in the African Methodist Episcopal Church, the first independent black denomination.
 At 17, he was encouraged by his minister to enter the clergy.
 Dissatisfied with Christianity during his college years at Howard University and influenced by movements for civil rights and black nationalism, he investigated other religions, including Islam.
 After meeting with Rabbi Robert Devine, the spiritual leader of the House of Israel Congregation in Chicago, which practiced a kind of Messianic Judaism, Funnye joined his congregation.
 Related Black Hebrew Israelite movements in the United States had started in the late 19th century in Kansas.

 Funnye became drawn to the "more conventional teachings of a black, Brooklyn-based rabbi named Levi Ben Levy, the chief rabbi of the International Israelite Board of Rabbis.
 This group has its roots in the Commandment Keepers Congregation of the Living God, founded in 1919 by Wentworth Arthur Matthew in Harlem.
 It incorporated in 1930 and later moved to Brooklyn, where Matthew established a seminary.
 After Matthew's death in 1973, there had been little dialog with white Jewish congregations, who disagreed with Black Hebrew Israelite claims of historic descent from ancient Israel.
 Funnye studied long-distance with Levy for five years, and Levy ordained him in 1985 through the Israelite Rabbinical Academy of Brooklyn, founded by Matthew.
 The academy does not have ties to any mainstream Jewish denomination.

 With the goal of building bridges to United States Judaism, in 1985 Funnye undertook a second formal conversion to Judaism that was certified by a Conservative rabbinical court.
 He had also studied Judaism more intensively in Chicago, earning a Bachelor of Arts degree in Jewish Studies and Master of Science in Human Service Administration from the Spertus Institute of Jewish Studies there.
 Funnye has said that he felt a sense of intellectual and spiritual liberation in the constant examination that Judaism encouraged.